 Shields are very common amongst the fighters of Rivermark; if they aren’t wielding a Heavy Weapon in both hands, they’ll likely have a Medium Weapon in one hand and either a Shield or a Buckler in the other.
 Buckler-and-broadsword is a favorite combination of many Reivers (they call their small shields “targes”), and quite a few mages who go out into battle with a Rod and Buckler.
 Knights and other fighters who are trained in how to wield larger shields tend to prefer kite shields where possible, disdaining the round shields of their Iskaldur rivals.
 However, just like the Skaldings, Marchers view their shields as important symbols of personal identity, and (with the exception of Knight Errants) frequently paint their House, Clann, or personal heraldry onto their shields as a sign of pride and a source of power.

 Mage Armor in Rivermark is usually built on and around a tabard painted or embroidered with the symbols of the mage’s Magical Tradition.
-Bracers and a hood or headband adorned with similar symbols are worn to complete the suit of armor.
+Bracers and a hood or helmet adorned with similar symbols are worn to complete the suit of armor.
 Riversages wear black or dark red Mage Armor inscribed or embroidered with bright blue spirals and knotwork, as well as talismans of their God and favorite Saint(s).
 Scriveners prefer Runic inscriptions for their Mage Armor, whether stitched onto cloth, inscribed in metal or leather, or written on parchment that’s then pinned to clothing.
 Filidhean and other mages in the Kingdom tend to use heraldic Osteomantic imagery in their Mage Armor, incorporating images of wolves, dragons, bears, and other noble and terrible beasts.

 Implements either have a noble and majestic appearance, adorned with gold and gems in addition to any magical symbols, or lean heavily into the Cairnfolk tradition of knotwork inscriptions and blue spirals and river motifs.
 Staves in particular tend to be well-ornamented, and are frequently small works of art used strictly for ritual magic and never for combat, though quite a few battlemages keep a second Stave on hand that’s more utilitarian for when they do need to fight.